Tyanne Mitchell

 Sound is used in a very effective way throughout the film whether it is the country and western music or the sound of the road in the background.
 The sounds are used to emphasise what is going on in each scene.

 There are a lot of close-up shots throughout the film as we need to be able to read the expressions of the actors and actresses.
 In order to give pace and excitement to the film, cutting is one of the methods used as a way of advancing the action.
-In one particularly scene it was cut from the women driving on the road to a computer screen where data is appearing in the form of names and addresses and the sheriff's voice is heard reading off Louise's name and address and we know he has found out Image result for thelma and louise jump scenewho the women from the scene of the crime are.
+In one particularly scene it was cut from the women driving on the road to a computer screen where data is appearing in the form of names and addresses and the sheriff's voice is heard reading off Louise's name and address and we know he has found out who the women from the scene of the crime are.
 We now know he will soon be on their trail as it cuts back to them, unaware and continuing on their journey.
 The use of cuts also develops the plot and gives the film atmosphere and excitement.

 To give the feeling of the movement in the film we often see close ups of the back of the women’s heads and their hair blowing in the wind which makes the audience feel like they are in the car and on the journey with them.